 Sending out a simple survey a few months in advance can help you get a feel for what employees are looking for in an office party.
 Asking a few key questions like what kinds of foods they like and whether or not they have children can make the planning process both easier and less stressful.

-In addition to the survey data, you can gather some key information from your personnel records.
+In addition to the survey data, you can gather some key information from your personal records.
 From the ages of your employees to how long they have been with the company, this information can be very valuable as you plan the festivities.
 If the majority of your workforce is in their 20s and 30s, they would probably enjoy some dancing and lots of hip music.
 If your demographics skew older, a quieter affair may be better received.

 Save the Date